As frequent readers of this blog know, there is an entire segment of the literacy community that thinks I’m an idiot.

 Why would I be hesitant to have kids select the books?

-One of the big things that kids should be learning about reading is how to negotiate text complexity.
+Kids have to learn to negotiate text complexity.
 Teachers (and publishers) should be selecting texts that will challenge kids in particular ways.

 These challenges might be simple and straightforward: particular vocabulary the kids are unlikely to know, or sentences that have particular kinds of complexity (like passive voice or especially long noun phrases or compound verbs).